adamedx/autographps/ROADMAP.md

 * Make Get-GraphResource Property alias for Select
 * Add Members get-graphtype
 * For entity types, do not include id unless it is specified on command line
+* get-graphitem, get-graphchilditem should take an object from the pipeline

 ### Postponed